ibm-cloud-docs/watson-knowledge-studio/annotate-documents.md

 #### Task Goals
 {: #wks_guidelinesexample__annotgoals}

-- As project members, become familiar with the iterative process of manual annotation and machine-learning annotator refinement.
+- As project members, become familiar with the iterative process of manual annotation and machine learning annotator refinement.
-- Annotate documents in the automotive domain with the Ground Truth Editor and use the annotations to train a machine-learning model.
+- Annotate documents in the automotive domain with the Ground Truth Editor and use the annotations to train a machine learning model.
 Annotate the entity types, relation types, and coreference the entities as needed.

 #### Guideline Notations
 {: #wks_guidelinesexample__annotnotation}